Ministry of Sound

-Ministry of Sound or Ministry of Sound Group is a multimedia entertainment business based in London with a nightclub, shared workspace and private members' club, worldwide events operation, music publishing business and fitness studio.
+Ministry of Sound or Ministry of Sound Group is a British multimedia entertainment business based in London with a nightclub, shared workspace and private members' club, worldwide events operation, music publishing business and fitness studio.

 James Palumbo is the co-founder and former chairman and CEO of the Group.
 He handed over the day-to-day running of the business to Lohan Presencer in 2008.
 In 2018, Presencer became chairman.